 - White Listed IPs: If set to “White Listed IPs” you can make a white list for certain IPs.
 Only those specific IPS will be allowed to access your admin URL.

-- Blocked IPs: If set to "Blocked IPs" you can block certain IPs form accessing your admin URL.
+- Blocked IPs: If set to “Blocked IPs” you can block certain IPs from accessing your admin URL.

 - Master Password: You can block access to the wSecure component from other administrators.

 Setting to “Yes”, allows you to create a password that will be required when any administrator tries to access the wSecure configuration settings in the WordPress administration area..